electron-userland/electron-builder/docs/Options.md

 * <a name="Config-copyright"></a>`copyright` = `Copyright © year ${author}` String - The human-readable copyright line for the app.
 * <a name="Config-directories"></a>`directories`<a name="MetadataDirectories"></a>
   * <a name="MetadataDirectories-buildResources"></a>`buildResources` = `build` String - The path to build resources.

+    Please note — build resources is not packed into app.
+If you need to use some files, e.g. as tray icon, please include required files explicitly: `"files": ["**/*", "build/icon.*"]`
   * <a name="MetadataDirectories-output"></a>`output` = `dist` String - The output directory.
   * <a name="MetadataDirectories-app"></a>`app` String - The application directory (containing the application package.json), defaults to `app`, `www` or working directory.
 * <a name="Config-files"></a>`files` Array&lt;String&gt; | String - A [glob patterns](#file-patterns) relative to the [app directory](#MetadataDirectories-app), which specifies which files to include when copying files to create the package.